zwdzwd/transvar/README.md

 In the case of intronic insertions, amino acid identifier is not applicable, represented in a `.`.

 #### reverse annotation of nucleotide deletion
 Similar to insertions, deletion can be in-frame or frame-shift.
 The consequence of deletion to amino acid sequence may appear a simple deletion or a block substitution (in the case where in-frame deletion is out of phase, i.e., partially delete codons).

-To annotate an **in-frame deletion**,
+Example: to annotate an **in-frame deletion**,
 ```
 #!bash
 $ revan revanno --ccds -i 'A4GNT:c.694_696delTTG'